danielwiegand/deforestation/README.md

 ## Implementation

-The problem can be classified as **multi-label classification**, as each image can have several labels.
+The problem can be classified as **multi-class and multi-label classification**, as each image can have several labels.
 The appropriate classification algorithm are convolutional neural networks which use binary cross-entropy as loss function.
 The number of output neurons corresponds to the number of classes which is 17 in this case.

 The tech stack used comprised the Keras and Scikit-Learn libraries.
 As models, both a custom CNN and transfer learning with a pre-trained NASnet mobile were tried.